FazalLabBCM/ProcessCounts/docs/index.md

    > experiment at the same time.
 If your aligned data files are separated into subfolders,
    > just supply the path to the folder containing the subfolders.

-3. Make sure that the raw data and processed data file paths are correct.
+3. Make sure that the processed data and output file paths are correct.
 Then enter "y" to start the pipeline.